 Read on, preferably with a glass of something interesting at hand…

-P.S. – To buy the book, please go to your local bookstore.
-If you don't have one, please use this Amazon.com link.
+P.S. – To buy the book, please go to your local bookstore and suppport a resource in your community.
+Most good stores can order it if it isn't in stock.
+If you don't have a local bookstore, I suggest buying online at Alibris.com, which supports local institutions and seems to report sales to authors in an honest manner, which That Other Online Store doesn't.
 If you would like to know more about me and my writing, mosey over to my page at richardfoss.com…

 Pirates and Rum (again)

 The popularity of pirate reenactment, which fosters romantic notions about what were, with rare exceptions, seagoing muggers and thugs, has led to many questions about the types of rum that pirates drank.
 I get enough of these that I decided to post answers to a few questions.
 One unusually thoughtful writer asked if pirates drank anyhing like the standardized dark rum that was produced for the Royal Navy.
 I find this highly unlikely, for several reasons.
 First, the strength of the naval rum ration wasn't fully standardized until the Napoleonic War era of the early 1800's, while most of the famous buccaneers flourished almost a century earlier.
 Second, naval-quality rum commanded a premium in most places compared to the rotgut made for local consumption and trade, so it is likely that thrifty mariners of ill repute would have bought the cheaper article for crew rations.
 They may have drunk better rum in port, but this was an individual choice.